 Asking for the sale on your website means having clear calls to action (CTAs) asking people to buy.
 You can check out this example from my sales page for my service Compelling Copy On Call; where the headline specifically asks for the sale.
 The CTA responds to that ask.
 Just like you would have in an in-person sales conversation.

-Be Results Focused
+Be Focused on the Results

-People always want to know, “what am I getting out of this?”
+People always want to know, “What am I getting out of this?”
 Your copy isn’t the time to shrink and be uber modest.
 It’s your time to shine and show the world how your incredible offer will change their lives.

 One of the biggest mistakes that I see people make with their copy is that they don’t drive their results home.
-They’re clear on what the offer is, what it includes, and next steps.
+They’re clear on what the offer is, what it includes, and the next steps.

 But they forget to answer the most important question of all: why does it matter?